The mode of assessment for the

 component – assignments, laboratory practical, project work, etc.

 component - comprises mainly of a Final Examinationat the end of each semester.

-Mid-semester examinations may also
+Mid-semester examinations may

 Tutorial Class Attendance

 shall be assigned to a tutorial group for each course that you have